itai-benyishai/openldap-ansible/README.md

 # openldap-ansible
+An ansible playbook that uses two roles

 ## The roles

-An ansible playbook that uses two roles:
 1. provision-ec2
    spins up an ec2 instance on AWS (Free tier Ubuntu 18.04)